icopy-site/awesome-cn/docs/awesome/awesome-dotnet.md

 * [Vortice.Windows](https://github.com/amerkoleci/Vortice.Windows) - Cross platform .NET standard libraries for DirectX, WIC, Direct2D1, XInput, XAudio and X3DAudio

+## Desktop

+* [Sucrose Wallpaper Engine](https://github.com/Taiizor/Sucrose) - Sucrose is a versatile wallpaper engine that brings life to your desktop with a wide range of interactive wallpapers.

 ## Distributed Computing

 * [.NEXT Raft](https://github.com/dotnet/dotNext) - Raft implementation for .NET and ASP.NET Core that allows to build clustered microservices powered by distributed consensus and replication